webcomics/dosage/doc/web/content/comics/SmackJeeves_KirbiesoftheAlternateDimension.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>A delightful comic that may contain mild language about the life of the kirbys that live in the other dimension.
+<th>Description</th><td>A delightful comic that may contain mild language about the life of the kirbies that live in the other dimension.
 It is a story about adventure, suspense, and drama, and of course, comedy.
 (A comic isn't a comic without comedy.)
-Current Chapter: Kuzer's Arrival, Defeat Daroach!
-Kuzer has showed up on the Halberd with a special trick up his sleeve.
-Daroach and his minions battle to the death with Daroach, and Kuzer and his friends fight back!</td>
+Current Chapter: Epilogue The final pages of this comic, which will lead up to the arrival of the YouTube series of Kirbies of the Alternate Dimension.
+A dark threat approaches and Team KAD has defeated Daroach an his crew.
+All things are looking good for everyone, but the masked Kirby and the shadow Kirby have something up their sleeves.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://kirbyaltdimension.smackjeeves.com/comics/">http://kirbyaltdimension.smackjeeves.com/comics/</a></td>